calebwin/emu/README.md

 	}
 }
 ```

 Emu is designed for numerical computation, for working with numbers.
+Therefore, the following are supported...
+- Numbers from vectors - Numbers can be moved from a Rust `Vec` into an OpenCL kernel
+- Numbers operated on - Numbers can be added, subtracted, multiplied, divided, exponentiated, and more
+- Numbers converted to - Numbers can be implictly converted to consistent units of measurement